alaur-c-ent/seafloor-pressure-A0A/README.md

 - a turnkey operational processing chain,
 - real-time processing tools,
 - finalised oceanographic corrections (advanced tides or circulation models).

 ---
+## Processing workflow

+The processing strategy implemented in this repository follows a modular, stepwise approach:

+- STEP 1 – Parsing and quality control of raw A0A data
+  - reading raw pressure, temperature and barometric records,
+  - identification of calibration (zero-pressure) sequences,
+  - flagging and extraction of valid data segments.

+- STEP 2 – In situ calibration and drift estimation
+  - extraction of calibration sequences (zero-pressure measurements),
+  - computation of per sequence calibration values,
+  - control by differential pressure (ΔP) signal.

+- STEP 3 – Correction of pressure records
+  - STEP 3.1: modelling of instrumental drift using exponential + linear regression,
+  - STEP 3.2: correction of long-term drift on pressure time series,
+  - STEP 3.3: removal of tidal signals using harmonic analysis (UTide).

+The exponential + linear drift models implemented here are directly applied to long-term deployments and subsequently used to correct full-resolution pressure time series prior to tidal analysis.

+The output consists of cleaned, drift and tide corrected pressure records ready to be published and/or pursue geophysical/oceanogrpahic analysis.

+---
 ## Data policy